 Intangible asset arises on the purchase/upgradation of map database which started to generate revenue from 5th of October 2015.
 The Company will amortize the map database over its useful life.
 The useful life of the map database initially it has been estimated by Company's Directors to be 20 years.
-Now after the impairment as per Note 9, the directors have decided to use accelerated depretiation method on the Net Nook Value after impairment for 5 years.
+Now after the impairment as per Note 9, the directors have decided to use accelerated depretiation method on the Net Book Value after impairment for 5 years.

-Database impairment reviews are undertaken annually or more frequently if events or changes in circumstances indicate a potential impairment.
+Database impairment reviews was undertaken and accordingly the impairment based on the report was carried out and the useful life for the remaining period was estimated for another 5 years on.
 The carrying value of database is compared to the recoverable amount, which is the higher of value in use and the fair value less costs to sell.
-Any impairment is recognised immediately as an expense and is not subsequently reversed.